-If you are new to fly tying this may be helpful and if you are new to our Project Healing Waters group you can rest easy knowing that when you come for your first session, we always take the time to go over all the basics with anyone who is new before they start tying.
+If you are new to fly tying or a participant our Project Healing Waters or Kids On the Fly group, you can rest easy knowing that when you come for your first session, we always take the time to go over all the basics with anyone who is new before they start tying.

 And how does that work?

 Let us begin!

 When you buy a new spool of thread you may find that there are stickers over the open holes you see in the photo above.
 Before trying to load your bobbin to the spool, be sure to clear the holes.
 If you don’t do this, you will find that the spool will have trouble spinning freely as you tie.

 Once you have the spool in, make sure it’s secure by wiggling it a little before threading it.

 Now when it comes to threading a bobbin, there are a few different tools.
 But to save you the hassle of running down a list of the ones that dont work as well, ill skip right to the one that does.